Kr-bhairav/Study-Optimizer/AI_STATUS_REPORT.md

 **AI Functionality**: ✅ **FULLY OPERATIONAL**
 **User Experience**: ✅ **SEAMLESS & INTELLIGENT**

-Your Smart Study Scheduler now has a robust, multi-layered AI system that provides intelligent study assistance with automatic fallback mechanisms.
+Your Smart Study Optimizer now has a robust, multi-layered AI system that provides intelligent study assistance with automatic fallback mechanisms.

 ## 🔍 What Was Wrong